squint-cljs/squint/README.md

 ClavaScript is an experimental ClojureScript syntax to JavaScript compiler.

-It is not intended as a replacement for ClojureScript but as a tool to target JS for anything you would not use ClojureScript for, for whatever reason: performance, bundle size, ease of interop, etc.
+ClavaScript is not intended as a replacement for ClojureScript but as a tool to target JS for anything you would not use ClojureScript for, for whatever reason: performance, bundle size, ease of interop, etc.

 > :warning: This project should be considered experimental and may still undergo
 > breaking changes.
 It's fine to use it for non-critical projects but don't use